 What makes this thicker, tangier cousin to regular yogurt such a wise addition to your grocery list?
 For one thing, it boasts some pretty impressive nutritional stats.
 Greek yogurt packs twice the protein and half the carbs into the same amount per serving as regular yogurt, making it a great meat substitute.
 While it also has a considerable amount of fat, the resulting creaminess allows you to make delicious smoothies at home instead of paying big bucks at the local juice bar.
 You can also extend or thicken sauces by adding this handy kitchen treat to them for a low-calorie dairy option.

 As you can see, these affordable staples can bring a whole new world of tasty options to your table without busting your budget or forcing you to compromise on nutrition.
 Check the Web for countless wonderful recipes featuring these foods as a way to stay healthy, well fed and financially fit!

-Author bio: Holly is a feisty and fashionable little chef.
+About the Writer: Holly is a feisty and fashionable little chef.
 When she’s not cracking coconuts or cooking quinoa, Holly likes to blog for Sears and other brands she uses in the kitchen.
 While, Holly is fearless in the face of exotic food she does refuse to eat lamb, because she’s been counting sheep in bed all her life and it just seems disloyal.
 Veggies, however, need to watch their backs.